Julius La Rosa: Backstage turmoil

 Arthur Godfrey's management style was a combination of paternal affection and dictatorial direction.
 Years of speaking his mind, on and off the air, had conditioned him to do exactly as he pleased.
 He regarded his employees as a family (the cast members were known as "the Little Godfreys") and he took an interest in them personally, but he was the boss and his word was law.
 Godfrey had discouraged La Rosa and all other cast members from hiring a manager or booking agent; Godfrey preferred to handle these matters internally, with his staff coordinating and negotiating on the artists' behalf.

 One of Godfrey's mandates was for all cast members to attend dance classes, to make them appear more graceful on camera.
 La Rosa did not comply, claiming a family emergency.
 Shortly thereafter, La Rosa hired a personal agent and manager, Tommy Rockwell.

 Godfrey did not react well to receiving a formal notification that La Rosa had hired Rockwell.
 After consulting with CBS president Frank Stanton, Godfrey went before the TV cameras for Arthur Godfrey Time on the morning of October 19, 1953.
 After the televised portion of the program went off the air, the broadcast continued on the radio network.
 La Rosa sang "Manhattan" – and Godfrey fired him on the air, announcing that La Rosa had become "his own star" and "that was Julie's swan song with us."
 La Rosa did not return to the microphone.

 La Rosa tearfully met with Godfrey after the broadcast and thanked him for giving him his "break."
 La Rosa was then met at Godfrey's offices by his lawyer, his manager Tommy Rockwell, and some reporters.
 Rockwell was highly critical of Godfrey's behavior, angrily citing La Rosa's public humiliation.

 Godfrey subsequently explained that La Rosa had been fired because he lacked "humility."
 This comment backfired badly on Godfrey.
 Stanton regretted the on-air dismissal, later admitting, "Maybe it was a mistake."
 Comedians began working the phrase "no humility" into their routines.
 Singer Ruth Wallis, known for her raunchy double entendre novelty songs, recorded "Dear Mr. Godfrey", a biting satire on the matter, which made it to #25 on the Billboard charts in November 1953.

 Almost immediately after firing La Rosa, Godfrey also fired bandleader Archie Bleyer, owner of La Rosa's label Cadence Records, for producing spoken-word records for Cadence featuring Chicago-based talk host Don McNeill.
 Godfrey considered this an act of treason.
-Don McNeill's Breakfast Club aired on ABC Radio opposite Godfrey's morning show, although McNeill's success was nowhere on a par with that of Godfrey.
+Don McNeill's Breakfast Club aired on ABC Radio one hour ahead of Godfrey's CBS morning show, although McNeill's success was nowhere on a par with that of Godfrey.